wilsonmar/wilsonmar.github.io/_posts/2016-03-29-aws-onboarding.md

 One reason to encrypt credentials is because it's wise to have a backup copy of the secret file, in an encrypted format, somewhere else.
 This enables you to retrieve secrets in case you lose your laptop.

 This article covers use of AWS (Amazon Web Services) on MacOS.
-In the future I'll be updating this article to cover use of Windows and other secret-handling utilities (Microsoft Azure, Google Cloud Platform, Hashicorp Vault, Akeyless, etc.).
+In the future I'll be updating this article to cover use of Windows and other secret-handling utilities (Microsoft Azure, Google Cloud Platform, HashiCorp Vault, Akeyless, etc.).

 After obtaining an AWS Access Key ID, AWS Secret Access Key for your account (described above), use the credentials on your local machine (laptop), install the AWS CLI locally.
 Although there is a "awscli" Homebrew formula, but it has been deprecated.
 So follow this doc to manually install a pkg file for awscli2: